What is a DNS Zone?

 Secondary DNS Zones

-DNS servers can be deployed in a master/slave topology, where a secondary DNS server holds a read-only copy of the primary DNS server’s DNS records.
-The primary server holds the master zone file, and the secondary server constitutes an identical secondary zone; DNS requests are distributed between primary and secondary servers.
+DNS servers can be deployed in a primary/secondary topology, where a secondary DNS server holds a read-only copy of the primary DNS server’s DNS records.
+The primary server holds the primary zone file, and the secondary server constitutes an identical secondary zone; DNS requests are distributed between primary and secondary servers.
 A DNS zone transfer occurs when the primary server zone file is copied, in whole or in part, to the secondary DNS server.

 All About the DNS Zone File